cfrg/draft-irtf-cfrg-aegis-aead/draft-denis-aegis-aead.md

 - `C_MAX` (maximum ciphertext length) = `P_MAX` + tag length = 2<sup>61</sup> + 16 octets

 Distinct associated data inputs, as described in {{!RFC5116, Section 3}} shall be unambiguously encoded as a single input.
-It is up to the application to create a structure in the associated data input if it is needed.
+It is up to the application to create a structure in the associated data input if needed.

 ## Authenticated Encryption